dickhfchan/kubernetes/k8s_kops_cluster.md

 IAMFullAccess
 AmazonVPCFullAccess

-you can create this user by using the aws cli
+you can create this user by using the aws cli (**Optional:** You can login to amazon console to create IAM and s3 bucket manually)

 First install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux.html), then run the configuration:

 ```
 $ aws configure
 AWS Access Key ID [None]: <input your key>